-Note that until late 2016, Service Fabric clusters on Windows didn't have Docker container support and only Service Fabric clusters based on Linux hosts could run Docker containers.
+Note that until late 2016, Service Fabric clusters on Windows didn't have Docker container support and only Service Fabric clusters based on Linux hosts were able to run Docker containers.
 However, in upcoming versions of Azure Service Fabric, you will be able to run either Linux containers or Windows Containers using Docker engine and Azure Service Fabric infrastructure.